-Channelled Empowerment (Double, Everyone): Add the value of this ability to the Strength of the next attack from this fighter with range 3” or less.
+- Channelled Empowerment (Double, Everyone): Add up to 6 to the Strength of the next melee attack.

-Cleanse the Realms of Taint (Double, all Primes): If an enemy fighter has been taken down by an attack from this fighter this activation, this fighter can perform a bonus move or a bonus attack.
+- Cleanse the Realms of Taint (Double, all Leaders): After taking down an enemy perform a bonus move or a bonus attack.

-Burst of Celestial Lightning (Triple, all Castigators): Add half the value of this ability (rounding up) to the damage for both hits and critical hits for the next attack action with range 3” or more.
+- Burst of Celestial Lightning (Triple, all Castigators): Add up to 3 to the damage for both hits and critical hits for the next ranged attack.

-Soul-shield Channelling (Triple, all Sequitors with shield, except the one with Greatmace): Until the end of the battle round add the value of this ability to the Toughness of this fighter.
+- Soul-shield Channelling (Triple, all Sequitors except the Sequitor with Greatmace): Until the end of the battle round add up to +6 to his Toughness.

-Open the Redemption Cache (Quad, Sequitor-Prime with Redemption Cache): Damage all visible enemies within 3” for the value of this ability.
+- Open the Redemption Cache (Quad, Lord-Exorcist and Sequitor-Prime with Redemption Cache): Up to 6 damage to all visible enemies within 3”.